-- Transfer of Assets The Council has pursued a policy of transferring assets, particularly open and recreational land, to Town & Parish Councils to maintain local facilities and deliver key services.
-Transfers are undertaken on the basis that a proposed transfer is the best way to secure the asset's long-term future. - Partnerships The Council will work in partnership and collaboration with other organisations to get best value from the use of its assets, sharing best practice and exploring common property objectives.
-It will continue to use partnership vehicles such as joint venture companies to deliver development, the Lancashire One Public Estate (OPE) Programme and will pursue opportunities for co-location of services with other public sector partners such as the health, blue light and education sectors.
+Transfer of Assets -

+The Council has pursued a policy of transferring assets, particularly open and recreational land, to Town & Parish Councils to maintain local facilities and deliver key services.
+Transfers are undertaken on the basis that a proposed transfer is the best way to secure the asset's long-term future.